Cellular-Imaging-Amsterdam-UMC/ConvertLeica-Docker/README.md

 - [Server.md](Server.md) — Web server and website documentation, including progressive preview and disk cache behavior, endpoints, and client flow.
 - [ConvertLeicaQT.md](ConvertLeicaQT.md) — Desktop Qt GUI documentation with browsing, progressive previews (cache parity with server), and conversion workflow.
+- [LeicaViewerQT.md](LeicaViewerQT.md) — A lightweight Qt desktop image viewer focused on Leica LIF/LOF/XLEF browsing and quick previewing.

+Note: Requires the same Python dependencies as the converter (see requirements) and a working libvips installation.